 The festivals were occasions for social gathering, reinforcing communal bonds and shared beliefs.

-Temples dedicated to Demeter and Persephone, often located in areas significant to agricultural production, were centers for such activities.
+Temples dedicated to Demeter and Persephone, often located in areas important for agriculture, were also significant.

 Here, people would bring offerings, usually in the form of crops or animals, seeking the gods' favor for a bountiful harvest or protection from natural calamities.